tin6150/taxo-spark/README.rst

 .. code:: bash

+        # use
+        #
+        # .. code:: bash
+        #     echo "Hello world"
+        #
-        # wikipedia says this will be treated as pre-formatted literal block
+        # to create pre-formatted code block with syntax highlight.
-        # with the added benefits of code highlight
-        # but my experience seems to be that this become an execution directive
+        # be careful though, as (typo?) or (some system?) may treat it as execution directive
-        # does below just show command or execution of 'date' 'hostname' and 'uptime' ?
+        # below should show command and not execution of 'date' 'hostname' and 'uptime' ?
         date
         hostname
         uptime